ClojureBridge/drawing/curriculum/create-something.md

 ```

 Lastly, she rewrote `update` function.
-She could still use `assoc`, but it will be like this:
+She could still use `assoc`, but it would be like this:

 ```
 (assoc (assoc p :y (update-y (:y p) (:speed p))) :x (update-x (:x p) (:swing p)))
 ```

 She remembered that there was another function for map.
-It was `merge` appeared in [More Functions](https://github.com/ClojureBridge/curriculum/blob/master/outline/functions2.md).
+It was `merge`, which was appeared in [More Functions](https://github.com/ClojureBridge/curriculum/blob/master/outline/functions2.md).
 Using `merge`, her `update` function turned to like this:

 ```clojure